neurocaps

 # Usage

-**This package contains two main classes - `TimeseriesExtractor`, for extracting the timeseries, and `CAP`, for performing the CAPs analysis.**
+**This package contains two main classes: `TimeseriesExtractor` for extracting the timeseries, and `CAP` for performing the CAPs analysis.**

-**Note**: When extracting the timeseries, **this package uses the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all nodes has a left and right version**.
-The number of ROIs and networks for the Schaefer atlas can be modified with the `parcel_approach` parameter when initializing the main `TimeseriesExtractor` class.
-To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
-Example: `parcel_approach = {"Schaefer": {"n_rois": 100, "yeo_networks": 7}}`.
-Similary, the version of the AAL atlas can be modified using `parcel_approach = {"AAL": {"version": "SPM12"}}`.
+**Note:** When extracting the timeseries, this package uses either the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all nodes have a left and right version (bilateral nodes).
+The number of ROIs and networks for the Schaefer atlas can be adjusted with the parcel_approach parameter when initializing the TimeseriesExtractor class.

 Custom Key Structure:

-- maps: Directory path containing necessary parcellation files.
+- 'maps': Directory path containing necessary parcellation files.
 Ensure files are in a supported format (e.g., .nii for NIfTI files).
 For plotting purposes, this key is not required.

-- nodes: list of all node labels used in your study, arranged in the exact order they correspond to indices in your parcellation files.
+- 'nodes': list of all node labels used in your study, arranged in the exact order they correspond to indices in your parcellation files.

 Each label should match the parcellation index it represents.
 For example, if the parcellation label "0" corresponds to the left hemisphere